hms-dbmi/BCH-4CE-Analysis/README.md

 ## Access the UI
 Grab the ip address.<br/>
-Run this comannad on your local... <br/>
+Run this command on your local... <br/>
 sudo sft  ssh -L 8788:localhost:8788  <IP_ADDRESS> <br/>

 Open the browser:<br/>